Aims In My Ancestry Skip to main content

 1. Choose an ancestor you want to learn more about.
 (May be living or deceased.)

-2. Have a short visit with a family history missionary in the BYU Library to search for stories from your ancestor's life that illustrate one or more of the Aims of a BYU Education.
+2. Search for stories from your ancestor's life that illustrate one or more of the Aims of a BYU Education.

 3. Share what you have discovered with someone important to you.

-Friendly missionaries in the BYU Library are available to help you in a short amount of time to find stories, connect them to the Aims, and learn about library resources.
+Missionaries in the BYU Library are available to help you, in a short amount of time, to find stories, connect them to the Aims, and discover library resources.
 There are a few ways to do this:

 What students are saying...